 Below is an excerpt of some basic career maps from the book, "Managing the Unmanageable: Rules, Tools, and Insights for Managing Software People and Teams."

-organisations need to identify the core roles and levels within their organisation and then set the criteria on what it takes to advance to these roles.
+Organizations need to identify the core roles and levels within their organization and then set the criteria on what it takes to advance to these roles.
 A skills analysis is also necessary to see where you have gaps in your talent.

 Pros and Cons of Career Mapping